barometz/gekwetter/posts/inaugural.rst

 Tech
 ====
-For the technologically inclined, the blog runs on `Nikola
+For the technologically inclined, the site runs on `Nikola
 <http://getnikola.com>`_ 7.1, a static blog generator.
 This means I get a
 bunch of automation, but none of the security problems of dynamically generated systems such as Wordpress.
 Additionally, it's marginally cheaper to